LFB Memo Shows Budget Shifts up to $383 Million from Intended Purposes

 The budget required that the state make a series of transfers from the state’s General Fund – which supports most state functions – to the state’s Transportation Fund.
 The state transferred $22.5 million from the General Fund to the Transportation Fund last fiscal year, and is scheduled to transfer another $137.6 million this year.
 That’s a total of $160.1 million in transfers from the General Fund to the Transportation Fund over two years.
 (To put that amount in context, Governor Walker turned down a federal grant for high-speed rail because the state would have had to spend $7.5 million per year from the Transportation Fund in support of rail service.)

 What made the transfers particularly problematic is that they came at a time when the state had a large General Fund deficit, even before these funding shifts were put on the table.
-Using General Fund dollars for highway spending dug a deeper hole for legislators to fill and resulted in larger cuts in areas like education and human services.
 Read more

 Proponents of highway spending often argue that roads in Wisconsin “pay for themselves” and they complain that funding for roads has been shortchanged at times by the diversion of transportation user fees to the state general Fund.
 A short report issued this week by 1000 Friends of Wisconsin presents facts countering those arguments.